David B. Mellish

 David Batcheller Mellish (January 2, 1831 - May 23, 1874) was a businessman, journalist, and public official from Oxford, Massachusetts.
 He became a resident of New York City, and won election to Congress in 1872.
-He was serving his first term as United States Representative from New York when he died in Washington, D.C.
+He was serving his first term as a United States representative from New York when he died in Washington, D.C.

 Early life

 Mellish was born in Oxford, Worcester County, Massachusetts, on January 2, 1831.
 His mother was Cyrene Mellish, and his father, John Mellish, was a carriage-maker and teacher who moved his family to Auburn in 1839.
 The elder Mellish was prominent in local politics and government as a Democrat, and served as a justice of the peace for 35 years.
 David Mellish attended the public schools of Auburn, Leicester Academy, and Warren Academy in Woburn.

 Career

 After completing his education, Mellish apprenticed at the Worcester Spy newspaper, where he learned printing, editing, proofreading, and news reporting.
 He later taught school in Massachusetts, Maryland, and Pennsylvania.
 In 1860, Mellish moved to New York City; he worked initially as a proofreader, and then became a reporter for the New-York Tribune.
 He also began a career as a stenographer with the city Police Department and Board of Health.

 Mellish became active in politics as a Republican, and opposed control of the city by the Tammany Hall Democratic organization, which was widely regarded as corrupt.
 He served as chief supervisor of elections for the police department, but was removed because he campaigned against "Tammany Republicans"—officials who were supposedly Republicans, but who actually cooperated with Tammany Hall.

 In 1871, Mellish began work for the Collector of the Port of New York; initially appointed as a clerk, he later moved up to the position of assistant appraiser.
 In addition, Mellish authored columns and editorials on politics for the New York Times.